Angr1st/FlatXmlToSqlCreateScript/README.md

 # FlatXmlToSqlCreateScript
-This is a small tool that was made to analyse [Steribase](http://www.steribase.de/) xml files and create the necessary create scripts for SQL Tables.
+This Repo contains a small tool to analyse [Steribase](http://www.steribase.de/) xml files and create the necessary create scripts for SQL Tables.

+# It is still WIP!!